-As with all other subjects taught at Swalecliffe, Geography is linked into our connected learning.
-When planning, the teachers present Geography in a variety of ways so as to fire up the children’s curiosity and fascination about the world, the diversity of people who live within it as well as the natural and human environments.
-Throughout the curriculum, the children will be given opportunities to learn skills which will enable them to understand and explain the diversity of human and physical environments both within and beyond the U.K. Using field work, maps, GIS (Geographical Information Systems), diagrams and photos, children will learn how to interpret, analyse and compare information and geographical processes to deepen their awareness and understanding of the world they live in.
+As with all other subjects taught at Swalecliffe, Geography is an aspect of our connected learning.
+Consistent and enthusiastic teachers present Geography in a variety of ways so as to fire up children’s curiosity and fascination about the world, the diversity of people who live within it as well as the natural and human environments.
+Throughout the curriculum, pupils at Swalecliffe will be encouraged to gain skills which will enable them to explore the diversity of human and physical environments both within and beyond the UK.
+This includes the use of fieldwork, maps, diagrams and photos to bring Geography to life in an exciting and relevant way.